RobTillaart/X9C10X/README.md

 Multiple devices can be controlled by assigning them an unique selectPin (CS).
 This behaviour is similar to the SPI select pin.

 It should be possible to share the U/D and INC lines (not tested) when controlling multiple X9C devices.

 Note: one should select one device at a time.
-Sharing a CS pin or sending pulses to multiple devices at the same time will cause the library and devices get oout of sync.
+Sharing a CS pin or sending pulses to multiple devices at the same time will cause the library and devices get out of sync.

 ### PINOUT